 - 1.2.1 We (LT) are instructed by the client, Mr & Mrs Leonard Lewis, C/o UK and European to prepare a method statement for proposed development based on the above planning application with reference to BS 5837:2012 Trees in Relation to Design, Demolition and Construction. - 1.2.2 For this purpose, the client has supplied us with a site survey plan (633(SK)001 (A) Existing Site Plan) and the proposed drawings (17007\TWH\-Sheet 0-001 Site Plan-Floor Plan 001 Proposed).
-We have also been provided with drawing 26028-600 which details the proposed new below ground drainage around The Waterhouse and the new outbuilding.
-We are also reliant upon our own impact assessment report DPS/WHS/AIA/03 and plan overlays of tree constraints contained therein.
+We have also been provided with drawing 26028-SKD600 which details the proposed new below ground drainage around The Waterhouse and the new outbuilding.
+We are also in receipt of the finalised Construction Management Plan ref: CCE/V321/CMP-02.
+We are also reliant upon our own impact assessment report UKE/WHS/AIA/01a and plan overlays of tree constraints contained therein.